Ajith-data-analyst/crypto_view/README.md

 * User creates price or risk alerts in the UI.
 * Alerts are stored in the database.
-* Backend continuously evaluates alert conditions using live data.
+* Cloudflare continuously evaluates alert conditions using live data.
 * When triggered, notifications are sent via email, SMS, or webhook.

 ---